dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-20-0-application-discovery.md

 tags: [Azure, Architecture, v1]

 ---
-Before you start migrating to Azure or AWS you need to know the current and future state for your application.
+Before you start migrating an application to Azure or AWS you need to know its current and future state.

 A great tool for discovering your application estate is BMC Discovery.